By Eric Vandenbroeck and co-workers

 outranked, and he probably realized that he was too unpopular to be elected

-difficulty was a feeling in some quarters that the founding of a Grand Priory
+was a feeling in some quarters that the founding of a Grand Priory by the Roman

-by the Roman authority would be wrong for Court relations.
-The English Knights
+authority would be wrong for Court relations.
+The English Knights of Justice

-of Justice appointed one of their number, George Errington, to represent them
+appointed one of their number, George Errington, to represent them in Rome.

-in Rome.
-Still, some of his confreres doubted whether he was the right man to
+Still, some of his confreres doubted whether he was the right man to negotiate

-negotiate with an Italian, and he displeased the Lieutenant with a scheme for
+with an Italian, and he displeased the Lieutenant with a scheme for starting a

-starting a hospital in Dover.15 On 12 February 1873, the proposal was submitted
+hospital in Dover.15 On 12 February 1873, the proposal was submitted to the

-to the Ordinary Council for the creation of a Priory in England; the
+Ordinary Council for the creation of a Priory in England; the assumptions of

-already existing.
-On 31 March, J.J.
-Watts wrote to Waterton describing the
+31 March, J.J.
+Watts wrote to Waterton describing the cross-currents in the

 We are working very